-In the years after the battle, efforts were made to honour General Brock and those who had fought with him.
-In 1814 the Upper Canada legislature designated £500 for a monument dedicated to Isaac Brock on Queenston Heights.
-After many years of consultations and fundraising the government approved a monument designed by Francis Hall.
+In the years after the battle, efforts were made to honour Brock and those who had fought with him.
+In 1814, the Upper Canada legislature designated £500 for a monument dedicated to Isaac Brock on Queenston Heights.
+After many years of consultations and fundraising, the government approved a monument designed by Francis Hall.
 It was to be erected in the military reserve on the edge of Queenston Heights.
 In early 1824, Hall supervised the excavation and construction of the monument's foundation.
-A tomb for Isaac Brock and John Macdonell were incorporated into the design, and on October 13, 1824, the remains of Brock and Macdonell were removed from the bastion at Fort George and buried in the tomb.
+A tomb for Isaac Brock and John Macdonell were incorporated into the design.
+On October 13, 1824, the remains of Brock and Macdonell were removed from the bastion at Fort George and buried in the tomb.
 The procession from Fort George to Queenston attracted dignitaries and thousands of citizens.

 Brock's accomplishments were not just recognized by the inhabitants of Upper Canada.
 Four days after his death, the Prince Regent appointed Brock an extra knight of the Order of Bath in recognition of his victory at Detroit.
 And a memorial to Brock sponsored by Parliament can be found in St. Paul's Cathedral in London.
 Even after more than a century and a half since his death, Isaac Brock's achievements continued to be celebrated.
 Commemorative stamps and currency have been issued in his honour, both within Canada and his birthplace of Guernsey.